bangerkuwranger/node-fedex-cross-border-api/README.md

 This node module acts as a wrapper for the FedEx Cross Border API, allowing your node applications to consume v4.4 of the SOAP API and perform tasks for fulfilling international shipping for FedEx Cross Border customers.

-It features a synchronous client that functions with traditional node style callbacks, and an asynchronous client that uses ECMA 6 style promises.
+It features client that functions with traditional node style callbacks, and client that uses ECMA 6 style promises.
 All of the Connect API methods are supported as of release v1.0.0, and details (as well as where objects differ in structure from official FECB docs) are listed below.

 ## Purpose